 Welcome to the Foundation Stage class page.
 Miss Birch is our Class Teacher and Mrs Ball, Mrs Pearce and Mrs Handforth are our class Teaching Assistants.
 Here you can find lots of information about the Foundation Stage as well as keeping up to date with all of the exciting things that we get up to throughout the school year.

 Learning in the Foundation Stage is themed around children’s interests, questions and the world around them.
 The children will enjoy carefully structured and purposeful activities, whilst being given lots of opportunity for spontaneous play both inside and outside the classroom.

-Over the Autumn Term, we have been working on the development of a new annual curriculum framework for the Foundation Stage.
-This will be taught through six new, longer topics, with each one lasting a half term.
-This will allow us much more flexibility and freedom to be guided by the interests of the children in our class.
+Over the Autumn Term, we worked on the development of a new annual curriculum framework for the Foundation Stage.
+This is being taught through six new, longer topics, with each one lasting a half term.
+It has allowed us much more flexibility and freedom to be guided by the interests of the children in our class.
 Please find the details of our framework attached in the downloads section of this page.